NoraHeithur/DevByte-with-Paging/README.md

 - [Android Paging Basics](https://developer.android.com/codelabs/android-paging-basics#1) - how to use basics of Paging 3 library and components.

 ### Course
-- [Developing Android Apps with Kotlin](https://classroom.udacity.com/courses/ud9012) - how to use the basics of the Paging 3 library and components.
+- [Developing Android Apps with Kotlin](https://classroom.udacity.com/courses/ud9012) - fundamentals of Android Development with Kotlin, essentials of Android Architecture Components, and Jetpack.

-## Upcoming improvements
-- Create tests

 ## License
 This project is licensed under the [MIT](https://github.com/NoraHeithur/CovDecem/blob/main/LICENSE) license.